RMS output Voltage Detector Solution

 Variables Used

-Root Mean Square Voltage Output - (Measured in Volt) - Root Mean Square Voltage Output is the square root of the time average of the voltage squared.
+Root Mean Square Voltage Output - (Measured in Volt) - Root Mean Square Voltage Output is the measure of transducer average voltage output.
+It provides a standardized representation of the transducer's signal strength.

-Responsivity of Detector - Responsivity of Detector is defined as measures of the input-output gain of a detector system.
+Detector Responsivity - (Measured in Ampere per Watt) - Detector Responsivity is defined as measures of the input-output gain of a detector system.

 STEP 1: Convert Input(s) to Base Unit

-RMS Incident power of Detector: 5.689 --> No Conversion Required
+Root Mean Square Incident Power of Detector: 5.4 Watt --> 5.4 Watt No Conversion Required

 STEP 2: Evaluate Formula